Knuxfan24/KnuxLib/Supported_Formats.md

 - The meaning of the SCO extension is unknown.
 Something Something Object?

 - Definitely used by other Stellar Stone games, but I have yet to obtain and look at them myself.

-## Gods Engine

-Known games:

-- Ninjabread Man (PC, PS2, Wii)

-Supported formats:

-- [WAD Archive (.wad)](KnuxLib/Engines/Gods/WAD.cs) reading and data extraction.

-> **Note**
-> Has a few unknown values.

-Notes:

-- Definitely used by other Data Design Interactive games, but I have yet to obtain and look at them myself.

 ## Hedgehog Engine